wp-plugins/pixtypes/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin for managing custom post types and custom meta boxes.
+A WordPress plugin for managing custom post types and custom meta boxes from a theme.

+Note: This plugin is addressed to developers, it doesn't do nothing if it isn't [properly configured](https://github.com/pixelgrade/pixtypes#pixytpes_config).

 == Description ==